Science-Based Cannabis Classification

 How are the High Families different from Sativa vs Indica?

-The 2025 German study proved Sativa/Indica labels have NO statistical correlation with terpene profiles (p > 0.05).
-The High Families focus on chemistry, specifically the 9 terpenes that explain 86% of profile variation.
-This science groups strains by the experience they actually deliver.
+The 2025 German study found no statistical correlation between Sativa/Indica labels and terpene profiles (p > 0.05).
+The High Families group strains by chemistry instead — specifically the 9 terpenes that explain 86% of profile variation.
+What that chemistry feels like has not been tested clinically; the study measured the groupings, not the experience.

 Which High Family is right for me?